7RU7H/Archive/Services/Docker/Docker-Hacking.md

 [Deepce](https://github.com/stealthcopter/deepce.git) is like PEAS-NG for Docker

-Docker has a socket [[Networks/Network-Protocols]] on 5000 so that another host can send commands to it, not default, but possible.
+Docker has a socket [[Network-Protocols-Cheatsheet]] on 5000 so that another host can send commands to it, not default, but possible.

 ## Preface